blacklanternsecurity/bbot/docs/how_it_works.md

 This is a traditional OSINT process, where you start with a target and you work in stages.
 Each stage gets you a little more data and requires more cleaning/deduplication, until finally you reach the end.
 The problem with this approach is that it **misses things**.

 Imagine if on the last step of this process, you discovered a new subdomain.
 Awesome!
 But wait, shouldn't you go back and check that one the same way you did the others?
 Shouldn't you port-scan it and SSL-mine it and so on?
-Maybe you're a thorough, hard-working human, and you do all that.
+Maybe you're a thorough, hard-working human, and you take the time to do that.
 Maybe by doing that, you find another subdomain! _Sigh._ What about this time?
 Should you start over again for that one?
 You see the dilemma.

 ![traditional-workflow](https://github.com/blacklanternsecurity/bbot/assets/20261699/aa7cb6ac-6f88-464a-8069-0d534cecfd2b)